 - Read through this week's booklet.

 - Consider and record thoughts you experience related to your health anxiety.
-Please note: You can refer to the 5 areas or monitoring diaries you have completed during previous weeks or tune in and record thoughts over the coming week.
+Please note: You can refer back to the 5 areas or monitoring diaries you have completed during previous weeks or tune in and record thoughts over the coming week.

-- Experiment using at least one of the thought evaluation techniques from this week (if possible, more than once!), these include:
+- Experiment using at least one of the Thought Challenging techniques from this week (if possible, more than once!)
+For your convenience we have added the technique and pages below:

 - \ Court Room Technique

-- \ Evaluation the Likelihood of Your Fears
+- \ Challenging the Likelihood of Your Fears

-- \ Evaluating the Perception of Coping and Resources
+- \ Challenging the Perception of Coping and Resources

-- Continue to practice soothe techniques.
+- Continue to practice soothe techniques